simmsbra/quickcell/README.md

 # QuickCell
 QuickCell is an implementation of the single-player card game FreeCell.
-It places the focus on the actual strategy of the game by automating tedious moves, requiring minimal input, and providing a highlighting system.
+QuickCell places the focus on the actual strategy of the game by automating tedious moves, requiring minimal input, and providing a highlighting system.

 ![Demo](https://raw.githubusercontent.com/simmsbra/quickcell/master/demo.gif)